 With iVisa, you just need to fill in an online application form that should take you about 15 minutes.
 In the event that you need some help with it, however unlikely that may be, you can reach to iVisa’s support service using their char service or call center.
 Someone is available 24/7 to take your request and guide every step of the way.
 The requirements are easy to meet, and you should have no trouble in that department.

 As for cost and processing time, iVisa offers you options, something that is not available at the immigration office.
 You can choose the visa type, the processing time, and as a result, the cost of your visa.
-The cheapest option you have costs you $86.30, and your visa is ready within 4 business days.
-If you have an emergency, you can have your application processed in as little as 24 hours.
+The cheapest option you have costs you USD 86.50, and your visa can be ready within 6 days.
+If you have an emergency, you can have your application processed in as little as 48 hours.
 It costs you a little bit more, but you get a quick fix.
 That doesn't sound bad, does it?

 So, to answer your question, no, it is not possible for you to get a Uganda visa on arrival.
 But the real question is why would you even want that when you have an online alternative process that is much easier to go through? iVisa offers you fast processing time, affordable prices, and it rids you of all the hassle that can occur.